Asymptotic utility of spectral anonymization

 \section{Conclusion}

 Based on our findings with finite data, none of the three methods demonstrated clear superiority in utility convergence.
 However, concerning privacy, $\mathcal{O}$-SA outperformed $\mathcal{P}$-SA and $\mathcal{J}$-SA by never generating identical records.
 Hence, we advocate for employing $\mathcal{O}$-SA for data anonymization, notwithstanding its computational intensity compared to $\mathcal{P}$-SA and $\mathcal{J}$-SA.
 For a dataset size of $n = 1000$ and $p=6$, the runtime for $\mathcal{O}$-SA is on average 2.44 seconds, while for $\mathcal{P}$-SA and $\mathcal{J}$-SA, it is 0.002 and 0.001 seconds, respectively (using AMD Ryzen 5 5600X).
-In practical scenarios, data anonymization is typically a one-time operation, mitigating concerns over computational overhead.
-However, should computational efficiency become paramount, $\mathcal{P}$-SA emerges as the secondary choice, demonstrating no matches in our simulations with $p=6$.
+The complexity of SVD is the same as for principal component analysis, meaning that the method scales well.
+In practical scenarios, data anonymization is typically a one-time operation, mitigating concerns over computational overhead, and all SA algorithms can be applied to larger datasets (both in terms of $n$ and $p$) provided the data is continuous.
+However, ensuring asymptotic utility (Section \ref{sec:asymp}) necessitates additional assumptions.
+Should computational efficiency become paramount, $\mathcal{P}$-SA emerges as the secondary choice (no matches in our simulations with $p=6$).
 In case privacy is given secondary priority, then $\mathcal{P}$-SA offers superior mean estimation efficiency to its two competitors (Theorem \ref{theo:means}) and should be used.
 Nonetheless, further research is warranted to evaluate these SA algorithms using empirical real-world data and utility scenarios.

-We conclude with comments regarding our assumptions.
-Our simulations revealed that Assumption \ref{assu:eigenvalues} cannot be dispensed with and, indeed, it is relied upon extensively in our proof techniques in Appendix \ref{sec:appen_proofs}.
-And while the case of $\Sigma$ having eigenvalues with multiplicity greater than one has no practical importance, studying also this case would nevertheless complete the theoretical story behind the method.
-Application to Poisson-distributed data revealed that our results do not directly extend outside of normality, which is to be expected as, again, our proofs use this fact in several places.
-However, it might be that the results continue to hold if the normal distribution is replaced with another distribution that has the same moment sequence up to a certain moment.
-This behavior is known as \textit{universality} in high-dimensional statistics \cite{johnstone2018pca} and we leave its study in the current context for future work.
+Our simulations showed that Assumption \ref{assu:eigenvalues} cannot be dispensed with.
+SA is based on perturbing the singular vectors of $H_n X_n$ and, intuitively, the role of Assumption~\ref{assu:eigenvalues} is to ensure that these vectors are asymptotically identifiable.
+Similarly, application to Poisson-distributed data revealed that our conclusions do not directly extend outside of normality.
+However, we expect that equivalent results could be obtained also under other distributional assumptions, with suitable techniques of proof.
+And while we chose to derive our theoretical results under the normality assumption due to the ubiquitousness of the Gaussian distribution, the SA-method itself remains applicable also outside of normal data.